 Best Piercing Retainers for Work: Hide Every Piercing Professionally

 Whether your workplace has a strict no-visible-piercing policy or you just don’t want to answer questions every Monday morning, retainers are the practical solution.
-This guide covers the best option for each piercing type, what materials are safe for healing piercings versus healed ones, and the few cases where no retainer is as effective as people expect.
+This guide covers the best option for each piercing type, what materials are safer for healing piercings versus healed ones, and the few cases where no retainer is as effective as people expect.

 First: Can You Just Remove It?